ghcjs/ghcjs/README.markdown

 TODO add better instructions here

   * link your program with `-debug`: `ghcjs -debug -o test test.hs`, this adds debugging information to the generated code
-  * get more informaton from the runtime system by enabling various tracing and logging options.
+  * get more information from the runtime system by enabling various tracing and logging options.
 See the code in the shims repository for more info.
 Examples:
       * `-DGHCJS_TRACE_SCHEDULER`: messages from the thread scheduler
       * `-DGHCJS_TRACE_CALLS`: print all function calls from the main loop. warning: lots of output.
 Requires `-debug` for name information
       * `-DGHCJS_TRACE_STACK`: print top of stack for every call in the main loop. warning: even more output